Working Groups in Europe

 This working group will aim to generate an evidence-base around migration and UHC policies and practices in Europe, assess gaps, perceptions and policy constraints, and identify innovative approaches, models, and opportunities to help advancing a more migrant-inclusive UHC at regional level.

-Chaired by: Davide Mosca and Karl Blanchet
+Chaired by: Prof. Karl Blanchet and Dr Davide Mosca

 Supporters